 The Nomination and Remuneration Committee has equipped itself with the Nomination and Remuneration Committee Charter.
-The Charter regulates specific matters pertaining to the implementation of the Committee's roles and responsibilities, and matters that govern etiquettes.
+The Charter specific regulates matters pertaining to the implementation of the Committee's roles and responsibilities, and matters that govern etiquettes.

 The Charter was formulated on the basis of prevailing rules and regulations, especially Bank Indonesia Regulation on Good Corporate Governance.
 The Charter is reviewed periodically.
-Report of The Risk Monitoring Committee (RMC) Report of The Nomination & Remuneration Committee (NRC)

-Risk Evaluation and Management Lending To Related Parties and Large Exposure Loans
+Lending To Related Parties